Are you getting confused between the Radiant Rider Waite and Universal Waite? Well, you have come to the right place.

 Review of the Differences Between the Radiant Rider Waite and Universal Waite

-Radiant Waite has re-colored Pamela Smith’s design but doesn’t have smith’s original artwork, whereas Universal Waite also re-colored, but it has smith’s original artwork.
+Radiant Waite has re-colored Pamela Smith’s design but doesn’t have SSmith’s original artwork, whereas Universal Waite also re-colored it, but it has SSmith’s original artwork.

-Both the deck has 78 cards, just in the radiant Rider Waite, smith’s thick and black outline removed from the card whereas universal Waite has a black outline like the Rider Waite deck.
+Both decks have 78 cards; just in the radiant Rider Waite, Smith’s thick and black outline is removed from the card, whereas universal Waite has a black outline like the Rider Waite deck.

-Both the deck re-colored just the universal Waite comes with updated color, but it also provides valuable and proper details missing in the original deck.
+Both the deck re-colored.
+The universal Waite comes with updated color, but it also provides valuable and proper details missing in the original deck.

-Radiant Waite deck has a Subtle shading design, whereas Universal Waite has no shading color, just the colors are brightened.
+Radiant Waite deck has a Subtle shading design, whereas Universal Waite has no shading color, just brightened colors.

 Conclusion:

-So, we hope that you have got the differences between the Radiant Rider Waite and Universal Waite.
-Both decks are nicer according to their features, but universal has original linework where radiant misses in those features.
+So, we hope you have the differences between the Radiant Rider Waite and Universal Waite.
+Both decks are more admirable according to their features, but Universal has original linework where Radiant misses in those features.

 So, it all depends on you.
 You can choose any of the decks which you want.